 The US Bank Cash + is an interesting cash back credit card.
 It earns 5% cash back in quarterly categories.
-But what separates it from other 5% or 5x credit cards is that you can choose your 5% categories from a list.
-This is awesome if you already have a lot of credit cards because you can customize your earning structure.
+But what separates it from other 5% or 5x credit cards is that cardholders can choose their 5% categories from a list.
+Such customization is awesome for those who already have a lot of credit cards.
 Plus, the US Bank Cash + has no annual fee, which makes it an excellent keeper card.

-The US Bank Cash + offers a sign-up bonus worth $150.
+US Bank is offering a sign-up bonus worth $150 for the Cash + credit card.
 It can be earned by spending just $500 within the first three months.
 This is a typical sign-up bonus for a no annual fee credit card.
-Fortunately, its easy to earn and on par with the Chase Freedom Cards.
+Fortunately, its easy to earn because of the low minimum spend requirement.

-You will earn 5% cash back in the two categories of your choice from the following list:
+Cardholders will earn 5% cash back in two categories chosen from the following list:

 - Cell Phone Providers

 - Fast Food

 - Gyms & Fitness Centers

 - Sporting Goods Stores